deepanshi0704/mail_spam/README.md

-# mail_spam
+# sms_spam
-End to end code for the email spam classifier project
+End to end code for the sms spam classifier project